Limeth/spectre-cli/README.md

 This repository hosts the POSIX command-line interface.

-To build the code to run on your specific system, run the `build` script:
+To build the code to run on your specific system, make sure you've checked out the GIT submodules and run the `build` script:

     ./build